 Instructions

-• Combine the lemon peel and the liquor: Combine the lemon peels and high-proof liquor into a glass jar.
+• Combine the lemon zest and liquor: Combine the lemon peels and 1 (750ml) bottle Everclear or 100-proof vodka in a glass jar.
 Seal it and store it out of direct sunlight.

-• Make the simple syrup: In a small saucepan, combine the sugar and water over medium heat.
-Stir until the sugar has dissolved.
-Let the simple syrup cool to room temperature, and then mix into the strained liquid.
+• Make the simple syrup: In a small saucepan, combine 1 cup sugar and 1 cup water over medium heat.
+Stir until the sugar has dissolved and remove from heat.
+Cool the syrup to room temperature, and then mix it into the strained liquor.

-• Serve!
-To enjoy, pour about 1-1/2 to 2 ounces straight from the freezer into a chilled glass.
+• Bottle, store, and serve: Using a funnel, pour the Limoncello into swing-top bottles.
+Seal them and transfer to the freezer for storage.
+To enjoy, pour 1 1/2 to 2 ounces straight from the freezer into a chilled glass.

 Notes